michelacameletti/risultati_modello_inla/README.md

 Papers di AtmosphericEnvironment che parlano di "frequentist" e "bayesian" statistics:

-*OX and PM10 Bayesian concentration estimates using high-resolution numerical simulations and ground measurements over Paris, France, Atmospheric Environment: X,Volume 3, 2019, 100038,mISSN 2590-1621, https://doi.org/10.1016/j.aeaoa.2019.100038.*
+*NOX and PM10 Bayesian concentration estimates using high-resolution numerical simulations and ground measurements over Paris, France, Atmospheric Environment: X,Volume 3, 2019, 100038,mISSN 2590-1621, https://doi.org/10.1016/j.aeaoa.2019.100038.*

 *The Bayesian approach differs from the standard (“frequentist”) method for inference in its use of a prior distribution to express the uncertainty present before seeing the data, and to allow the uncertainty remaining after seeing the data to be expressed in the form of a posterior distribution.*